iamdonovan/pyddem/doc/fitting.rst

 *********************************
 This example shows how you can run :func:`pyddem.fit_tools.fit_stack` to fit a trend using GPR to a stack of DEMs.
-It will filter the raw elevations using a reference DEM and both a spatial and temporal filter, fit only pixels that fall within the provided land mask, and provide a 99% confidence interval to the fit, using 4 cores.
+It will filter the raw elevations using a reference DEM and both a spatial and temporal filter, fit only pixels that fall within the provided land mask using 4 cores.

 Here, we will use the default kernel (see above), but running from a script or via the python interpreter, it is possible to use your own kernel (parameter **kernel=**).
 For more information on the other parameters,